LIFE IN NIGERIAN LAW SCHOOL, LAGOS CAMPUS || 20 QUESTIONS WITH IFEOLUWATOMI ADENUGA..

 class, were people assigned individual seats or you can seat wherever you

+like?
+What is the repercussion of not seating on your assigned seat?
 In Lagos, we were assigned permanent seats based on what group you fall in.
 The idea behind this, I believe, is so people don’t have to start struggling for seating space.
 With my experience, there really isn’t any repercussion for not sitting in your assigned seat though lecturers call registration numbers randomly and if they figure out you’re not within your group, they will threaten you query 😉

 Ø How